-There is a fairly long list of required gear when it comes to skiing.
-For someone new to the sport, it can be a challenge just getting all the necessities.
-Once you have your setup though, you can add to it with some nice-to-have items.
-This list will give you some relatively inexpensive gear to consider, making your time on the slopes more enjoyable.
+There is a fairly long list of required gear for skiing.
+For someone new to the sport, getting all the necessities can be a challenge.
+Once you have your setup, though, you can add some nice-to-have items.
+With Father’s Day coming up, this list will give you some relatively inexpensive gear ideas for the dad who has everything, to make his time on the slopes more enjoyable.

 1. Skigee